Description

 First off, the Grand Auditorium body style is a winner.
 It’s like the middle ground between a bulky dreadnought and a slim concert guitar.
 The narrower waist design is not just aesthetically pleasing but also makes it much easier to hold, especially during long practice sessions.
 Whether you’re strumming at home or performing on stage, this guitar feels right at home.

 The solid Sitka spruce top combined with sapele back and sides creates a tone that’s both bright and warm.
-I particularly noticed how the midrange frequencies feel balanced.
-For someone like me who enjoys fingerpicking, the clarity of each note is remarkable.
+The midrange frequencies are notably balanced.
+For fingerpicking in particular, the clarity of each note is remarkable.
 However, if you’re expecting a booming bass response like some dreadnoughts offer, you might be slightly disappointed.

 Electronics Worth Talking About

+Whether the pickup needs an amplifier for the intended use is worth settling first, and the guide on amps for acoustic electric guitars covers that.
 The Taylor ES2 electronics are a game changer when you plug in.
-I used this guitar at a small gig recently, and the amplified sound was incredibly true to its acoustic tone—a rare feature in many acoustic-electric guitars.
+In a small venue, the amplified sound stays close to the guitar’s acoustic tone, which is rare in acoustic-electric guitars at this level.
 That said, there’s a slight metallic, “steely” sound when plugged in, which could be a dealbreaker for those who are super particular about tone.
 Still, tweaking the EQ settings on your amp or mixing board can help mitigate this.

 The Maple Neck and Ebony Fretboard: A Dynamic Duo

 Transitioning between chords is a breeze, thanks to the maple neck with its smooth finish.
-The ebony fretboard feels premium under your fingers, and the string action right out of the box is perfect—no buzzing or dead spots.
-My cousin, who’s just learning the guitar, commented on how “easy and forgiving” it felt compared to her older guitar.
+The ebony fretboard feels premium under your fingers, and the string action right out of the box is clean, with no buzzing or dead spots.
+For a newer player stepping up from a budget instrument, it is noticeably easier and more forgiving to fret.

 Built to Last, But Not Without Flaws

 The build quality of the 114ce-S is impressive.
 The fixed guitar bridge system feels sturdy, and the overall craftsmanship is what you’d expect from Taylor.
-However, there’s one thing that bothers me: the tuning stability.
-This guitar tends to fall out of tune quicker than I’d like.
+However, there’s one recurring complaint: tuning stability.
+This guitar tends to fall out of tune faster than its price suggests it should.
 It’s not a dealbreaker, but constantly retuning during a set gets old fast.

 Battle of the Brands: Taylor vs. Competitors